-- The Audit Committee oversees our processes for assessing risks and the effectiveness of our system of internal controls.
+- The Audit Committee oversees and reviews risks associated with financial accounting and reporting, including our system of internal controls, as well as fraud risk, information technology and cybersecurity risk, and major legislative and regulatory developments which could result in material financial risk exposures.
 In performing this function, the Audit Committee considers information from our independent registered public accounting firm and internal auditors and discusses relevant issues with management and the independent registered public accounting firm.
-The Audit Committee also reviews any proposed related person transactions to ensure that we do not engage in transactions that would create or otherwise give the impression of a conflict of interest that could result in harm to us. - The Compensation Committee evaluates the risks and rewards associated with our compensation philosophy and programs. - The Governance and Nominating Committee oversees our implementation of sound corporate governance principles and practices.
-In performing this function, the Governance and Nominating Committee periodically reviews and recommends changes to the Company's Corporate Governance Guidelines and recommends any additional actions related to governance matters that it may deem necessary or advisable from time to time. - The Risk Committee oversees risks related to our mortgage insurance business and investment portfolio.
+The Audit Committee also reviews any proposed related person transactions to ensure that we do not engage in transactions that would create a conflict of interest that could result in harm to us. - The Compensation Committee evaluates the risks and rewards associated with our compensation philosophy and programs. - The Governance and Nominating Committee oversees our implementation of sound corporate governance principles and practices.
+In performing this function, the Governance and Nominating Committee periodically reviews and recommends changes to the Company's Corporate Governance Guidelines and recommends any additional actions related to governance matters that it may deem necessary or advisable from time to time. - The Risk Committee assists the Board in its oversight and review of information regarding our enterprise risk management approach and oversees risks related to our mortgage insurance business and investment portfolio.

 We believe that our leadership structure, discussed in "- Board Leadership" above, supports the risk oversight function of the Board.
-We have a combined Chairman of the Board and Chief Executive Officer that keeps the Board informed about the risks facing us.
+We have a combined Chairman of the Board and CEO that keeps the Board informed about the risks facing us.
 In addition, independent directors chair and make up the entire membership of the committees involved in risk oversight, and we have established a system of open communication between senior management and directors.

-Corporate Governance Guidelines and Business Conduct Policy
+Corporate Governance Guidelines, Stock Ownership Guidelines and Business Conduct and Ethics Policy

 The Board has adopted Corporate Governance Guidelines, which set forth a framework for our governance.
 The Corporate Governance Guidelines cover the Board's membership criteria, director independence, director compensation, board meeting process, committee structure and succession planning.
-Among other things, the Board meets in executive session outside the presence of members of our management at least once per year, and the Lead Director presides over these sessions (unless the Lead Director delegates such responsibility to another independent director).
+Among other things, the Board meets in executive sessions at which only independent directors are present at least twice annually, and the Lead Director presides over these sessions (unless the Lead Director delegates such responsibility to another independent director).
 See "- Board Leadership" above, for information regarding the Lead Director's responsibilities and authority.